fhamonic/landscape_opt_old/README.md

 ## Dependencies

 ### Build process
-The build process requires CMake 3.12 (https://cmake.org/) or more and the Conan C++ package manager (https://conan.io/).
+The build process requires CMake 3.12 or more and the Conan C++ package manager.

 #### CMake https://cmake.org/
 ##### Ubuntu